rtdip/core/docs/blog/posts/rtdip_data_quality.md

 ### Data Governance

-Data Governance polices provide a clear framework to follow when ensuring data quality across a business.
+Data governance polices provide a clear framework to follow when ensuring data quality across a business.
 Managing access controls, data retention, and compliance, maintaining data quality and security.

 ## RTDIP and Data Quality

 RTDIP now includes data quality scripts that support the end user in developing strong data quality pass gates for their datasets.
-The RTDIP component has been built using the opensource tool Great Exceptions  which is a Python-based open-source library for validating, documenting, and profiling your data.
+The RTDIP component has been built using the open source tool Great Exceptions which is a Python-based open source library for validating, documenting, and profiling your data.
 It helps you to maintain data quality and improve communication about data between teams.

-RTDIP believes that data quality should be considered an integral part of any data pipeline, more information about RTDIPs compoentnest can be found at [Examine Data Quality with Great Expectations](https://www.rtdip.io/sdk/code-reference/pipelines/monitoring/spark/data_quality/great_expectations/).
+RTDIP believes that data quality should be considered an integral part of any data pipeline, more information about RTDIPs data quality components can be found at [Examine Data Quality with Great Expectations](https://www.rtdip.io/sdk/code-reference/pipelines/monitoring/spark/data_quality/great_expectations/).

-## Open-Source Tools and Data Quality
+## Open Source Tools and Data Quality

 RTDIP empowers energy professionals to share solutions, RTDIP welcomes contributions and recognises the importance of sharing code.
-There are also a number of great open source data quality tools which have gained notoriety due to their transparency, adaptability, and community-driven enhancements.
+There are also a number of great open source data quality tools which have gained notoriety due to their transparency, adaptability, and community driven enhancements.

 Choosing the right tool depends on your specific requirements and architecture.
 Some notable open open source data quality tools include:

 * Built on Spark, Deequ is excellent for testing large datasets.
 It allows you to validate data using constraint suggestions and verification suites.
-* dbt Core a data pipeline development platform.
+* dbt Core is a data pipeline development platform.
 Its automated testing features include data quality checks and validations.
 * MobyDQ offers data profiling, monitoring, and validation.
-It helps maintain data quality by identifying issues and inconsistencies1.
+It helps maintain data quality by identifying issues and inconsistencies.
 * Soda Core focuses on data monitoring and anomaly detection allowing the business to the track data quality over time and alerting.